 - Student Planners to be kept up to date.

-- Appropriate clothes to be worn properly, at all times.
+- Appropriate clothes to be worn properly at all times.

 - Students to care for, and look after, the College buildings and the environment, and the College equipment.
 Therefore, the chewing of gum is not permitted.
 Litter should be placed in the bins provided.

-Breaches of College Discipline
+Sanctions for Breaches of College Discipline

 Detention and ‘gating’: A student may be placed in detention or may be ‘gated’ where, in the opinion of the Principal or Deputy Principal, either sanction is a reasonable response to a breach of College discipline.
 The sanctions will form part of the student’s permanent disciplinary record.